 In mid-November 2022 we invited the public and owners to comment on the first phase of nominations.
-We have received a good response relating to a variety of the nominated places.
+We heceived a good response relating to a variety of the nominated places.
 We received feedback that we should do more to directly engage the owners of commercial properties who were less likely to be aware of the existing publicity.
-To that end we are now contacting those commercial property owners directly that we have not already heard from or contated.
-This will draw the ongoing consultation to a close in late April 2023.
+We then directly contacted any commercial property owners that we have not already heard from or contacted.
+This consultation ended in late April 2023.